liuy379/Data512/data-512-a1/README.md

 - pageview_desktop_views: views count of pageview through desktop
 - pageview_mobile_views: views count of pageview through mobile
 - pageview_all_views: total of pageview_desktop_views and pageview_mobile_views

+### Note
+- Data from the Pageview API does not include spiders or crawlers, but data from the Pagecounts APT does.
+- There is 1 year (2016) of overlapping traffic data between the two APIs.
+- For all months with 0 views, the values for those are listed as 0.